taubyte/go-seer/README.md

 # taubyte/go-seer

-Seer is a powerfull tool to parse and edit Yaml files in a folder as if they represent one structure.
+Go-seer is a tool to parse and edit YAML files in a directory as one structure.

 ## Features
  - Preserves comments and formatting of original document